mghpcsim/rtd-nese/docs/source/services.rst

 access the backend OSD disks directory without the bottleneck of going through a Rados gateway (RGW) server, it was not chosen as a target capability.
-Access controls for CephFS are tied to the local identity provider and as this service is provided across institutional (and IAM) boundaries, CephFS was just not feasible.
+Access controls for CephFS are tied to the local identity provider and as this service is provided across institutional (and IAM) boundaries, CephFS was just not feasible for the NESE Disk NAS services.
+However, CephFS does provides the backing store for the NESE Disk Globus service.

 After a year of service, we decided the best long-term vision of NESE as a data storage provider would be that of a platform that provides something more akin to a data lake, and not fast direct attached storage to an HPC cluster, as each of the institutions already had this service.

+NESE Disk provides two options, block storage and Globus storage.
+The block storage service is used to provide NAS that is then available to be mounted on institutional resources such as campus HPC systems.
+The NESE Disk Globus service provides a data lake that is only available via Globus.
+No direct / command line access to NESE Disk-based Globus storage is available.

 At this time, NESE is not supporting the S3 protocol.

 NESE Tape
 ---------

-Building on top of the success of NESE Disk, we began investigating a NESE storage tier capable of growing to the exascale capacity over the next few years.
+Building on top of the success of NESE Disk, we have begun deploying a NESE storage tier capable of growing to the exascale capacity over the next few years.
-We investigated technologies including traditional spinning disk drives, optical disk drives, magnetic tape, SSD and even exotic technologies like DNA storage.
-When looking at expected trends of bit density, tape is expected to continue to improve in a Moore’s law fashion for many years with many doublings, while HDD density increases are much more difficult technologically.
+When looking at expected trends of bit density, tape is expected to continue to improve in a Moore’s law fashion for many years, while HDD density increases are much more difficult technologically.
 Because of this, it’s generally expected that the per terabyte cost advantage for tape compared to HDD will continue to increase indefinitely.
 The current densest tape media are the IBM enterprise 20 TB cartridges.